jurgyy/Factorio-Canal-Excavator/README.md

 ## Encountering an issue or have a suggestion?
 If you do encounter any issue, due to mod compatibility or otherwise, please open an issue [on the Github page](https://github.com/jurgyy/Factorio-Canal-Excavator/issues).
 If you have a suggestion for new features and such, please open a thread [on the mod's discussion page](https://mods.factorio.com/mod/canal-excavator/discussion).
 Want to help translating, please open a pull request with the added locale files.

+## Modding Interface
+This mod has an interface modders can use to modify the configuration of existing planets or add support for their new planets.

+**Supporting a new planet**

+Here's how you add a new planet:

+1. Create a new file that returns a [`table<string, CanexPlanetConfig>`](https://github.com/jurgyy/Factorio-Canal-Excavator/blob/master/planetConfig.lua#L3) table where the keys are the `PlanetPrototype.name`(s) of your planet(s).
+The file will be ran both during the `data-final-fixes` stage as well as during `on_init`/`on_load` in the runtime stage.
+2. In your `settings-update.lua` or `settings-final-fixes.lua` file call the following function: `canex_settings_register_config_file("your_mod_name", "path.to.the.config.file")`

+And that's it.
+No need to add a mod dependency or anything.

+I use this interface to register the vanilla planets as well.
+You can look at the implementation of this to get an example if it isn't entirely clear yet.

+**Modifying config of existing planets**

+If you want to modify the config of an existing planet.
+For instance, you want to change the mining result on Nauvis from stone to iron ore, you can do the same as above, but instead return [`table<string, CanexPlanetOverwriteConfig>`](https://github.com/jurgyy/Factorio-Canal-Excavator/blob/master/planetConfig.lua#L12) but make sure your mod gets loaded after mine (or if you want to modify a third party planet, load after that mod) but setting an (optional) mod dependency on it.

+Do you add a planet _and_ modify another planet, you can of course return a mix of the two config types: `table<string, CanexPlanetConfig|CanexPlanetOverwriteConfig>`.